CeadeS/PyTorchH5Dataset/readme.md

 several random batches are loaded and shuffled.
 Please look at the example below.

-Classical color jpg/png and multi channel tif files are crawled and stored in the dataset while meta data is stored into a pandas data frame.
+Classical color jpg/png and multi-channel tif files are crawled and stored in the dataset while metadata is stored into a pandas data frame.
 Metadata can be provided by a data frame or the file name.

 # Installation